DevExpress/devextreme-documentation/concepts/Common/TypeScript Guides/05 Scopes of Types/15 Common Types.md

     // or
     const toolbarItemsLocation: PopupTypes.ToolbarItemLocation = 'center';

-In such cases, import the type from a common module:
+    // In the sample below, ToolbarItemLocation is imported from the common module:

     import { ToolbarItemLocation } from 'devextreme-react/common';
     const toolbarItemsLocation: ToolbarItemLocation;